djordjepmihajlovic/PyKnot/README.md

 The following additions have been implemented into the existing framework in the new PyTorch version:

-* Prediction (-pdct): new code capability to compute other prediction types other than standard class predicition, such as XYZ coordinate to SIGWRITHE predicitions
+* Prediction (-pdct): new code capability to compute other prediction types other than standard class predicition

 * Generative models (nn_generative_models.py): Torch.nn generative modules
     * VariationalAutoencoder(pl.LightningModule)